Jonathan2251/lbd/source/gpu.rst

     ...
   }

-The last main() is programed by user clearly.
+The last main() is programed by user obviously.
 Let's explain what the first two main() work for.
 As you know, the OpenGL is a lots of api to let programmer display the 3D object into 2D computer screen explained from book of concept of computer graphic.
-3D graphic model can set light and object texture by user first, and next calculating the postion of each vertex, and next color for each pixel automatically by 3D software and GPU, finally display the color of each pixel in computer screen.
+3D graphic model can set light and object texture by user firstly, and calculating the postion of each vertex secondly, then color for each pixel automatically by 3D software and GPU thirdly, finally display the color of each pixel in computer screen.
-But in order to let user/programmer add some special effect or decoration in coordinate of each vertex or color of each pixel, OpenGL provides these two functions to do it.
+But in order to let user/programmer add some special effect or decoration in coordinate for each vertex or in color for each pixel, OpenGL provides these two functions to do it.
 Programmer can add their converting functions then compiler translate them into GPU instructions running on GPU processor.
 With these two shaders, new features have been added to allow for increased flexibility in the rendering pipeline at the vertex and fragment level [#shaderswiki]_.
-Unlike the shaders example here [#shadersex]_, some shaders converting function in vertex or color(Fragment shade) are more complicated according the scenes of animation.
+Unlike the shaders example here [#shadersex]_, some converting functions for coordinate in vertex shader or for color in fragment shade are more complicated according the scenes of animation.
 Here is an example [#glsleffect]_.
 In wiki shading page [#shading]_, Gourand and Phong shading methods make the surface of object more smooth by glsl.
 Example glsl code of Gourand